hungle2002/Le_Quoc_Hung/Problem_6/README.md

  A relational database to store persistent user score data.
 #### Caching
  Use a cached database (Redis) to quickly query and manage the top 10 leaderboard.
- - Redis Sorted Sets: Use Redis sorted sets (ZADD, ZRANGE,...) for efficient ranking.
+ - Redis Sorted Sets: Use Redis sorted sets (ZSET) for efficient ranking.
  - Cache Consistency: Maintain consistency between Redis and the primary database using event-driven updates and periodic background refresh jobs.

 ## Database design